From Sonic Retro

 While she would try to become a part of Sonic's inner circle, it would not be until Eggman's attack on Station Square that Amy was able to become part of the main cast of the Sonic the Hedgehog series.

-Amy Rose is a 12 year old pink hedgehog who has taken up residence in Central City, although her true origins are unknown.
+Amy Rose is a 12 year old pink hedgehog who has taken up residence in Central City.
 Most of her life is spent following Sonic the Hedgehog, whom she is obsessively in love with.
 While Sonic has never taken to her, it hasn't stopped Amy from declaring herself Sonic's girlfriend.
 Even though he has no romantic interest in her, and is sometimes overcome by her advances, Sonic and Amy are still able to be friends, even helping each other out if need be.

 Though her original game design was meant to look girly, her personality was meant to be the polar opposite of the cliche female video game co-star.
 She was meant to be a tomboy, feisty and not afraid to jump in and get her hands dirty.
+Amy is always ready to help those who can't defend themselves.
+She won't standby when bullies are around.
 While she was unable to let this through in her debut, shades of this were present in her other appearances, such as Sonic the Fighters.
 However, while she's been able to shy away from the classic damsel-in-distress motif that she embraced in Sonic CD, she has also drifted away from her tomboyish nature, embracing such female cliches as shopping and fashion.
-In Sonic Battle, her attraction towards Boxercise plays to both elements of her ever-changing personality; the exercise helping her lose weight to maintain her girlish figure, and the boxing to help her train when she's forced to fight.
+In Sonic Battle, her attraction towards boxercise plays to both elements of her ever-changing personality; the exercise helping her lose weight to maintain her girlish figure, and the boxing to help her train when she's forced to fight.

-While it is rarely shown in the games, every profile for Amy Rose has been sure to include her interest in mystical practices, such as tarot card reading (a guide for spiritual divination) and dowsing (a practice to find hidden water).
+While it is rarely shown in the games, every profile for Amy Rose has been sure to include her interest in mystical practices, such as fortune card reading (a guide for spiritual divination) and dowsing (a practice to find hidden water or gemstones).
 She is also quite fond of soft-serve ice cream, though no specific flavors have been hinted at.

 When forced to fight, Amy often goes into battle with her Piko Piko Hammer, an oversized weapon that magically materializes from out of nowhere.
 It has the ability to smash through whatever enemy robots might come her way, and was even used to finish off her would-be kidnapper in Sonic Adventure, ZERO.
 She can also spin in circles holding it out, attacking from all sides, though she will eventually get dizzy, unable to defend herself briefly.
 Amy can also use her own versions of the spin attack and spin dash if need be, but prefers to use her hammer.